Presented by Chevron

 You Can Help

 LGBTQ youth are more than twice as likely to experience homelessness than straight youth.
 As many as 40% of homeless youth identify as LGBTQ.
-Since the pandemic began, we’ve seen an increase in the number of youth in need, the needs of each youth in the program have expanded, and funding for the program has decreased with the majority of community fundraisers being cancelled for a second year in a row.
+Since the pandemic began, we’ve seen an increase in the number of youth in need, the needs of each youth in the program have expanded, and funding for the program has decreased.

 Thank you for Housing Our Future!
 We couldn’t do it without you.